glowingmoth/glowing_moth_market_place/README.md

 ## R19 - Provide your database schema design<br>

+**This is a summary of the database schema**

+**active_storage_attachments table**<br>
+This allows the storing of the images and includes a foreign key to the blobs table that also works to store images/files.
+- name
+- record_type
+- record_id
+- blob_id

+**active_storage_blobs table**<br>
+Works with active storage.
+- key
+- filename
+- content_type
+- byte_size
+- checksum

+**assets table**<br>
+The assets table holds all info related to the asset that a customer can see on both the index and show page.
+- title
+- description
+- content
+- price
+- user_id
+- image

+**purchases table**<br>
+When a purchase is made this data is recorded and stored to allow for the admin to see customer records and customers to see their purchase history.
+- date
+- user_id
+- asset_id
+- price

+**roles table**<br>
+Works in conjunction with the users_roles table to set user roles.
+- name
+- resource_type
+- resource_id

+**users_roles_table**
+Works with roles table to set user roles using the foreign keys.
+- user_id
+- role_id

+**users table**<br>
+This holds each user both admin and all cutomer data.
+- name
+- email
+- password<br>

 ## R20 - Describe the way tasks are allocated and tracked in your project<br>